SatSale/SatSale/README.md

 # SatSale

-SatSale is a lightweight Bitcoin payment processor that connects to your own Bitcoin node or Lightning network node.
+SatSale is a lightweight Bitcoin payment processor with the option of connecting to your own Bitcoin node or Lightning network node.

 |                                                                                                Donation Button ----->                                                                                                 |                                                                                       Bitcoin Payment Gateway                                                                                        |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |